-Without them I don't know how and where the words of all the women that Liliana Segre was then echoed today: the Jewish child, the prisoner and then the free woman we heard, if it were not for someone "without choice" to enter the field where all the Liliana, those of before and after, had been sent to die, giving them the opportunity to choose.
+Without them I don't know how and where the words of all the women that Liliana Segre was then echoed today: the Jewish child, the prisoner and then the free woman we heard, if it were not for that someone "without choice" entered the field where all the Liliana, those of before and after, had been sent to die, giving them the possibility to choose.
 All.

 Photo: Presidency of the Council of Ministers